Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Results

 \section{Results}

 Fig.~\ref{fig:Bayes_Factor} shows the Bayes factor between the Type-II and Type-I recoveries of Type-II injected BBH signals at the $\rho=20$ and 50, respectively, for various total masses.
-The x-axis denotes the mass ratio while the y-axis denotes the inclination angle.
-We choose a threshold of $\ln \mathcal{B}=2$ for the distinguishability of the Type-II recovery against the Type-I recovery of Type-II injected signals \cite{Jeffreys:1939xee, Kass:1995loi}.
-To zeroth order, a higher threshold in the Bayes factor would require the lensed events to be observed at higher SNRs keeping other parameters fixed.
+We choose a threshold of $\ln \mathcal{B}=2$ for the distinguishability of the Type-II recovery against the Type-I recovery of Type-II injected signals \cite{Jeffreys:1939xee, Kass:1995loi}. {Choosing a higher threshold for the distinguishability would require the lensed events to be observed at higher SNRs keeping other parameters fixed}.
 The triangle shapes in Fig.~\ref{fig:Bayes_Factor} denote the signals which pass this threshold.
-We can see that at the $\rho=20$, independently of the total mass and the mass ratio, when the inclination $\iota \gtrsim 5\pi/12$ the Type-II image signals become distinguishable from the Type-I (or the unlensed signals).
-The same holds at the $\rho=50$ but now the threshold in the inclination decreases to $\sim \pi/3$ as one would have expected since at higher SNRs the effect of HMs is larger.
+We can see that at the $\rho=20$, independently of the total mass and the mass ratio, when the inclination $\iota \gtrsim 5\pi/12$, the Type-II image signals become distinguishable from the Type-I (or the unlensed signals). {At higher SNRs, e.g., $\rho=50$, even less inclined binaries ($\iota \sim \pi/3$) will allow us to distinguish the lensed signals from the unlensed ones.
+This is because, at higher SNRs, the effect of HMs is more significant}.
 Since $\ln \mathcal{B} \sim \rho^2$, we expect that at even higher SNRs (e.g., 100 or larger), even smaller inclinations ($\sim \pi/4$) should allow us to distinguish the Type-II images.
-This means that third-generation detector networks, where SNRs of $\sim 100$ could be common, would easily allow us to distinguish the Type-II images even when the inclination is low.
+This means that third-generation detector networks, where SNRs of $\sim 100$ could be typical, would easily allow us to distinguish the Type-II images even when the inclination is low.
 This prediction is also consistent with results from Ref. \cite{Wang:2021kzt}.
+Although higher inclinations permit better measurement of Type-II imaegs, they are intrinsically less detectable; we note that $\iota \gtrsim 5\pi/12, \pi/3, \pi/4$ make up $\sim 5\%, 14\%, 34\%$ of the total detectable (lensed or unlensed) population of sources respectively, based on the detected distribution of inclinations $p_\mathrm{det}(\iota)\sim (1 + 6 \cos^2\iota + \cos^4\iota)^{3/2} \sin \iota$~\cite{Schutz:2011tw}.